 At the end of the third year, the Industrial partners will select students that they wish to take on as project students.
 Normally these are the most able students in the third year of the programme.

-Students who are eligible do not need to make a separate application as they will automatically qualify for the scholarship.
+Interested students need to put in a brief application.
 Scholarship payments will be issued during the first semester of each year.

 To find out more about this scholarship, speak to the School of Engineering on Visiting Day.